Overview and Motivation

-- A majority of 80% of token holds can update the shareholder agreement and migrate all the base tokens to a new contract that represents a different shareholder agreement or even end the shareholder agreement completely.
+- A majority of shareholders holding 75% of the shares can update the shareholder agreement and migrate all the base tokens to a new contract that represents a different shareholder agreement or even end the shareholder agreement completely.
 Once the agreement has ended, token holders are free to unwrap their base tokens again – or to break the seal and open the envelope when thinking in terms of the paper analogy.

 - If the offer has expired or the offer is not well funded anymore, anyone can kill the current offer by calling